 Does not make use of sub-headings

 Does not include figures, charts, graphs or tables

-Is written in a narrative, argumentative or descriptive style depends on the essay question
+Is written in a narrative, the argumentative or descriptive style depends on the essay question

 Uses a semi-structured format

 Despite all these differences, it may not be that easy to distinguish between an essay and a report.
-For example, in some academic disciplines, essays are structured like a report with headings separating the different parts of an essay.
-The best practice in regards to the style and format suitable to your academic discipline would be to consult your academic tutor.
+For example, in some academic disciplines, essays are structured like reports with headings separating the different parts of an essay.
+The best practice regarding the style and format suitable to your academic discipline would be to consult your academic tutor.